khumps/Star-Citizen-Downloader/README.md

 8. look for the lines Public_downloadFinished and/or Test_downloadFinished(whichever you downloaded) and change false to true
 9. reopen the launcher, you should now be able to run the game.
 10. enjoy!

+# Please report any issues you have in the issue tracker.
+Thanks!